Researchers

 Entrepreneurship

-MedTech Accelerator: NRT trainees will intern at the MedTech Accelerator.
+ASU Health Care Accelerator: NRT trainees will intern at the Mayo Clinic and ASU Health Care Accelerator.
 As an intern, students will be paired with a medical technology company and offer support in research, administration, and business development during this two-week executive education immersion program.
 Trainees have the option to receive credit for completion of the internship.

 Patents: NRT trainees will have the opportunity to file an innovation disclosure with ASU.
 Students will receive support from Skysong Innovations to patent their devices and implants.